jansalvador/Game-Whats_your_teams_next_step/README.md

 I would love to develop this game further, so feedback is appreciated!
 Add a ticket or pull request, the source files are on [/sources/](/sources/).
 I am especially interested in nice quotes on the cards to spice them up, feel free to insert them in the [/sources/card_texts.xlsx](/sources/card_texts.xlsx) .
 Additionally, any thought on improving the game are welcome!

+If you want to buy a nicely plasticized version of this game with special game accessoires, or if you want us to host a game session for your team or group of teams?
+Contact us and we will figure something out.

 Have fun playing the game!

 Jan Salvador van der Ven
 (http://jansalvador.nl)

 Credits:
 Special thanks to Sandra Warmolts for the close cooperation in developing this game.
 Also thanks to the IT-Academy Noord Nederland, DACOM and Get-There for making it possible to practice and improve the game.
 Last, a big thanks to al the participants of the XP days Benelux 2017 for the feedback.